It All Started with a Note

 For a while, Yassen watched the young American woman resting, but then closed his own eyes and sat there, not sleeping but relaxing slightly.
 Scorpia wouldn't go so far as to blow up an airplane full of innocent people, would they?

 The head of Scorpia fumed at having lost Gregorovich and Starbright.
 He had reason to believe that the two of them were on a plane to France.
 One of his agents was on the plane, but he hesitated at blowing it up.
 Two hundred innocents were on the plane.
-He didn't want their blood on his hands.
+He didn't want their blood on his hands as well as all of their respective countries out for Scorpia.
 He'd just wait until they arrived in France.

 Jack sighed and fell back on the bed of the hotel they were staying in.
 "I can't wait to go home," she said to herself.
 Sitting back up again, Jack looked at Yassen.
 "I'm going to take a bath, all right?"
 He nodded, smiling slightly, and Jack walked into the bathroom, locking the door behind her.
 After undressing and filling the bathtub, she relaxed in the warm water.
 Then she started scrubbing her hair.
 It took a while, she had two days of built up grease in her hair.
 Finally, after two washings, she got it all out.